-Comments from the Department of Environment (NCC) are noted below.
+The Authority received and considered comments from the Department of Environment (NCC).

 This review is provided by the Director of the Department of Environment (DoE) under delegated authority from the National Conservation Council (section 3 (13) of the National Conservation Act, 2013).